 Offshore Energy Today previously reported on three Transocean rigs getting new contracts.
-Transocean has not confirmed these contract awards in fleet status report.
+Transocean has now confirmed these contract awards in its fleet status report.
 The three rigs in question are the Deepwater Nautilus, Deepwater Invictus, and Paul B. Loyd, Jr.

 As a reminder, an undisclosed charterer hired the 2000-built semi-sub Deepwater Nautilus on August 8 for work in southeast Asia.
 The drilling rig was hired for a four-month deal from November 1 to February 28, 2018.